ayush-gupte/cloud-portfolio/aws-serverless-projects/ai-projects/ai-image-labeling-pipeline/README.md

-# Project — Serverless AI Image Labelling Pipeline on AWS
+# Serverless AI Image Labelling Pipeline on AWS

 ## Overview
 In this project I have built a serverless AI-powered image analysis pipeline on AWS using Amazon S3, AWS Lambda, and Amazon Rekognition.
 When an image is uploaded to the S3 bucket, it automatically triggers a Lambda function which sends the image to Rekognition for label detection.
 The detected labels along with confidence scores are processed and stored back in the S3 bucket in JSON format.